 North Korea: long hair for men, trousers for women

 “Let’s trim our hair in accordance with the socialist lifestyle” – so ran the title of a five-part series on North Korean state TV, exhorting citizens to choose one of several officially sanctioned haircuts.
-Hair should be kept 1-5cm in length and be trimmed every 15 days.
-Meanwhile, women caught wearing trousers can be punished with forced labour and fines, although these rules are beginning to relax a little, according to reports.
+Hair should be kept 1-5cm in length and be trimmed every 15 days, reports had it.
+Meanwhile, women caught wearing trousers were once rumoured to be punished with forced labour and fines, according to reports.

 Sudan: trousers for women, make-up for men